KatiePelletier/Bio722/finalcopy.md

 	--min-covered-fraction 0.5
 done
 ```
-This can then be visualized with this script In my samples, pi values matched what I expected to see: a reduction of diveristy on the X chromosome, 4th chromosome and around centromeres and telomeres.
+This can then be visualized with this script

 ```
 library(tidyverse)